-You commit to working day and night, and nothing can stop you!
+You dedicate to working day and night, and nothing can stop you!

 You psych yourself up by reading motivational books and listening to motivational talks.

 So getting to that goal is a slam dunk now, right?
 Well, not quite.
 Real life gets in the way.

 You wake up the next morning after setting the goal, and know you should get to work.
 But maybe you did not sleep well the night before.

 Or you may also have some unfinished business on your mind related to your job or family.
 Maybe you have a headache.
 Or you feel a little sluggish from eating a big dinner the night before.
 For whatever reason, you are just not feeling it.

 You convince yourself to forget about working toward your goal for now, until you feel more like it.

 But things are never perfect.
 The real world is much different than the lofty scenarios your mind dreams up when you committed yourself to the goal.

 Don’t get me wrong, motivation is good — especially to push you to get started.
 But motivation is surprisingly fickle and fleeting.
 It just does not like to be bothered by the everyday reality of life.

 Motivation vs Discipline